 The quick fix: strip overflow restrictions from the console

-This is the snippet we paste into the browser console right before triggering Matomo's heatmap capture.
-It walks every element that's currently clipping and flips its overflow and overflow-y to visible.
+This is the snippet we paste into the browser console right before triggering a capture.
+It walks every clipping element and flips its overflow to visible, then lifts any fixed height that was doing the real clamping.
 By the time Matomo serializes the DOM, nothing is hiding past a visible edge.

-// Paste into the browser console right before capture.
+// Paste into the console right before you trigger the capture.

-// Turns every overflow container on the page into 'visible'.
+// Turns every clipping container on the page into 'visible'.

 document.querySelectorAll('*').forEach(el => {